Louismac/CBMicroBit/README.md

 ## Editting the Project

-The program is set up to run as a C++ object to be included in C++ projects, however, the internal Objective C code could easily to put into a native macOSX app (see BLEBridge.mm).
+The program is set up to run as a C++ object to be included in C++ projects, however, the internal Objective C code could easily to put into a native macOSX app (see [BLEBridge.mm](https://github.com/Louismac/CBMicroBit/blob/master/MicroBit/MicroBit/BLEBridge.mm)).

 In order to get receive the delegate callbacks for CoreBluetooth in a commandline tool (as opposed to an app), its necessary to create an NSRunLoop.
 This is blocks the main thread so this may have unforseen conseqeunces when included in other C++ projects.
 I haven't been able to get this to work without doing this or by initiating the BLEcpp object not on the main thread.
-You can however, execute C++ code on a background thread simultaneously whilst the Micro:Bit is connecting and and receiving dta over BLE on the main thread.
-There is a simple example of this in main.cpp.
+You can however, execute C++ code on a background thread whilst the Micro:Bit is connecting and receiving data over BLE on the main thread.
+There is a simple example of this in [main.cpp](https://github.com/Louismac/CBMicroBit/blob/master/MicroBit/MicroBit/main.cpp).

 To include the CBMicroBit in a C++ project simply instanitiate the BLEcpp object